proofcr/weby-crawler/README.md

 * You can configure scrap rules by site's categories.
 * You can assign labels to site's categories

-Collected news and its labels are stored inside database.
+Collected news and its labels were store inside database.

 ## Profiles